 Other symptoms of sickness

-Other common signs of sickness to watch out for in your pet include:
+Other common signs of sickness to watch out for in your pet include the following:

 - loss of appetite

 - remaining in the same spot for long periods

 - resting on the bottom of the tank

 How you can treat Popeye in betta fish depends on the cause, so let’s take a look at the reasons why your fish has developed this condition, and what you can do about it:

 If your betta’s Popeye has been caused by physical trauma, it’s less likely to be fatal than if a disease causes the condition.

 To treat Popeye that’s been caused by an injury after a fight or by your pet bumping into something in his tank, follow these instructions: